Diagnosis of bacteremia and septicemia in adults and children (including neonates)

 Specific diagnostic applications, based on the current consensus in the literature:

--Diagnosis of bacteremia in neonates: After birth ProCT values increase from birth to reach peak values at about 24 hours of life and the decrease gradually by 48 hours of life.
+-Diagnosis of bacteremia in neonates: After birth, ProCT values increase to reach peak values at about 24 hours of life and then decrease gradually by 48 hours of life.
 Therefore, during the first 72 hours of life different reference ranges will apply to newborn infants at different hours of age.
 ProCT levels on newborns suffering from early sepsis are significantly higher than those of noninfected newborns when reference ranges by hours of age are used.(1,2) Adult levels should apply at 72 hours or more after birth.

--Diagnosis of renal involvement in pediatric urinary tract infections: In children with urinary tract infections, a ProCT level above 0.5 ng/mL has 70% to 90% sensitivity and 80% to 90% specificity for renal involvement.
+-Diagnosis of kidney involvement in pediatric urinary tract infections: In children with urinary tract infections, a ProCT level above 0.5 ng/mL has 70% to 90% sensitivity and 80% to 90% specificity for kidney involvement.

 -ProCT responses in neutropenic patients are similar to patients with normal neutrophil counts and function, and the cutoffs discussed under general considerations above should be used.